grantlonie/project-portfolio/README.md

 - `amplify push` will push any changes made to the server and update local content accordingly
 - `amplify publish` to run a production build and upload hosted content to AWS S3

+### Environment variables

+Create a .env file at the root of the project.
+The following variables are used in the project

+REACT_APP_TEST_USER=test # this override your AWS SAM id with "test"